 Do Phones Have Static IP Addresses?

-By default, no. If you’re mobile phone is connected to the Internet via WiFi, you’re assigned an IP address from that network and this will change every time you connect to a new hotspot.
+By default, no. If your mobile phone is connected to the Internet via WiFi, you’re assigned an IP address from that network and this will change every time you connect to a new hotspot.
 If you’re connected to your cellular data network or home network, you’ll receive an IP address from a defined pool via DHCP.
 However, you can always ask your service provider for a static IP address if that’s what you’re looking for.

 What Is the Difference between a Global IP Address and Public IP Address?